MeSquared Visibility

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description implies usage context (comparing two websites for AI visibility) but does not explicitly state when to use this tool versus the sibling 'scan_visibility' or any exclusions.
-It provides clear context but lacks explicit alternatives or when-not-to-use guidance.
+The description implies usage for comparing two websites but does not explicitly state when to use this tool versus the siblings.
+No when-not or alternative usage guidance is provided.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.